 After months of recovery and pain, I returned to work and the world.
 I was afraid to leave the safety of my home, the strength of my husband and family support group.
 I was concerned about my privacy and perception.
 Wherever I went, I felt the world was looking at me, whispering. , I still feel that way.

-2019 — Counting My Blessings and Living Life One Day At A Time.
-I count my blessings every day by enjoying the time I spend with my three granddaughters, my grandson, my husband, my two sons, their wives and my parents.
+2020 — Counting My Blessings and Living Life One Day At A Time.
+I count my blessings every day by enjoying the time I spend with my five grandchildren, my husband, my two sons, their wives, and my parents.
 I look at each day as a gift.
-Nine years after that fateful day and diagnosis, I occasionally find myself occasionally dealing with sadness and thoughts of Cherry.
+Ten years after that fateful day and diagnosis, I occasionally find myself occasionally dealing with sadness and thoughts of Cherry.
 I can never escape the fear … that my cancer ‘may’ return.